How to Create a QR Code

 Download your QR code in the format that matches your use case.
 PNG works for most digital uses — websites, emails, social media posts.
 SVG is better for print materials because it scales to any size without losing quality.
 PDF is ideal when you need to hand off a print-ready file to a designer or printer.

 Free accounts can download in PNG format.
-SVG is available on the Pro plan ($19 one-time) and PDF on the Business plan ($49 one-time).
+SVG is available on every paid plan (starting with Starter) and PDF on the Business plan.

 Before printing or publishing, test your QR code with at least three different phones.
 Use the default camera app on both iPhone and Android.
 Test in different lighting conditions and at the size you plan to print.
 A code that scans perfectly on screen might fail at 1 inch printed on a dark background.